Managing a website is more work than it seems. Straight up.

 The work doesn’t end once we hit that big ol’ publish button.
-You still have to deal with web design edits, server management, analytics, performance improvements, plugin updates, security challenges and much, much more.
+You still have to deal with web design edits, server management, analytics, website performance improvements, plugin updates, security challenges and much, much more.

 In this complete website management guide, I am going to detail exactly how to maintain a website.

 I’ve also provided real world examples for every step that I describe here.